Deploy Nebari on GCP

 This guide is to help first-time users set up a Google Cloud Platform account specifically for the purpose of using and deploying Nebari at a production scale.
 In this guide we will walk you through the following steps:

-For those already familiar with Google Cloud Platform and gcloud, feel free to skip this first step and jump straight to the Nebari authentication section of this guide.
+For those already familiar with Google Cloud Platform, feel free to skip this first step and jump straight to the Nebari authentication section of this guide.

 Sign up for Google Cloud Platform